36 Best Online Business Administration Colleges

 3. Indiana University (Bloomington, Indiana)

-Among its many accolades and historical achievements, the online MBA program at Indiana University has been ranked number one by the U.S. News and World Report.
-The program has also been recognized for its positive and encouraging community for women within the business world.
+Among its many accolades and historical achievements, the online MBA program at Indiana University has been recognized for its positive and encouraging community for women within the business world.
 The cultural diversity also represented at Indiana brings a unique perspective to each class.

 4. University of Massachusetts (Amherst, Massachusetts)